-Use 1 cup per load, washing with hottest water setting available.
+Use 1 cup per load, washing with the hottest water setting available.

 Additional Recipe Notes

 Hydrogen peroxide should be kept in a cool, dark place and preferably in a dark bottle.
-I used an old water jug for this solution, labeled it appropriately and keep it stored in the garage where it’s normally dark anyway.
-Plus that’s where our washer and dryer is.
+I used an old water jug for this solution, labeled it appropriately, and keep it stored in the garage where it’s normally dark anyway.
+Plus that’s where our washer and dryer are.

 The water you add can be plain tap water.
 No need to use filtered water when it’s only going to be combined with tap water in the washer anyway.